nemocrys/emissivity-measurement/README.md

 [![DOI](https://zenodo.org/badge/464367892.svg)](https://zenodo.org/badge/latestdoi/464367892)

 # emissivity-measurement
-Emissivity measurements using pyrometers

-This script is used to experimently determine the emissivity of a probe at different temperatures.
+This script is used to experimently determine the emissivity of a probe at different temperatures, using a radiometric technique, as described in [this paper](http://dx.doi.org/10.1615/IHTC17.380-70).
+In summary, emissivity is iteratively adjusted until the temperature reading of the pyrometer matches the temperature measured with a reference sensor, e.g. contact sensor (Pt100) or ratio pyrometer.

+## Referencing

 The project is developed and maintained by the Model experiments group at the Leibniz Institute for Crystal Growth (IKZ).

-## Referencing

 If you use this code in your research, please cite our associated publication:

 > S. Foroushani, A. Wintzer, K. Dadzis, In-situ measurement of emissivity in crystal growth furnaces International Heat Transfer Conference (IHTC17), Cape Town, South Africa, Paper 545 (2023).